|Type:||Trad, 1 pitch, 120'|

 May 22, 2016

-Way cool third pitch.
+Way cool third pitch of Fruit Pie.
 If the first/second pitch is crowded (usually is with top ropers because of it's excellent little staging area), you can climb the first pitches of Zinger and move right.

 Edit: just found out that there is a new supposed 5.7 route just left of Fruit Pie that goes to the second bolt belay of Fruit Pie - so another alternate way to get up to the start of Fruit Filling.

-The third pitch is fun and totally worth doing.
+The third pitch (here listed as a separate route called Fruit Filling) is fun and totally worth doing.
 The little finger crack is actually exposed and steep.
 A couple of mid sized cams for the belay on top.
 Walk north for a variety of rap choices depending on parties below.
-The last anchor (just before you can downclimb) is 'Two Bits' - may not be the correct name - (just north of Honeymoon in Almo) and seems to work with one 70 for a single rap placing you right at the apex of the Hostess Gully col.
+The last anchor (just before you can downclimb) think the name is 'Two Bits'?? (just north of Honeymoon in Almo) and seems to work with one 70 for a single rap placing you right at the apex of the Hostess Gully col.